MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-A-General/section-61.51.md

 (3) A sport pilot must carry his or her logbook or other evidence of required authorized instructor endorsements on all flights.

-(4) A recreational pilot must carry his or her logbook with the required authorized instructor endorsements on all solo flights -
+(4) A recreational pilot must carry his or her logbook with the required authorized instructor endorsements on all solo flights—

 (i) That exceed 50 nautical miles from the airport at which training was received;